zygos/wd-material/material/3-frameworks/3-rest-api/1-rest.md

 - Watch: [Express JS with TypeScript](https://www.youtube.com/watch?v=KgnJNJk9-to) (40 min)

-You can watch it from the start to familiarize yourself with an alternative setup, or **you can skip to 6:20** if you already have a project with `tsx` set up.
+You can watch it from the start to familiarize yourself with an alternative setup, or **you can skip to 6:20** since we have already set up our project with `tsx`.

 This video will guide you through the basics of using Express.js with TypeScript.